SCRT-HQ/VaporShell/docs/glossary/New-VSKinesisStream.md

----
-layout: glossary
-title: New-VSKinesisStream
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSKinesisStream

 ## SYNOPSIS
-Adds an AWS::Kinesis::Stream resource to the template
+Adds an AWS::Kinesis::Stream resource to the template.
+Creates a Kinesis stream that captures and transports data records that are emitted from data sources.
+For information about creating streams, see CreateStream: https://docs.aws.amazon.com/kinesis/latest/APIReference/API_CreateStream.html in the Amazon Kinesis API Reference.

 ## SYNTAX